AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/cross-domain.md

 This command does not wait for any consent update.
 If consent has not been provided, the URL is returned unchanged.

-If an ECID is not provided, the `/acquire` endpoint will be called to generate an ECID.
+If an ECID is not provided, the `/acquire` endpoint is called to generate an ECID.

 Below is an example of how you can implement cross-domain ID sharing.

-This code adds an event listener for all the clicks on the page, and if the click was on a link to a matching domain (in this case adobe.com or behance.com), adds the identity to the URL and redirects the user there.
+This code adds an event listener for all the clicks on the page.
+If the click was on a link to a matching domain, in this case adobe.com or behance.com, it adds the identity to the URL and redirects the user there.

 ```Javascript
 document.addEventListener("click", event => {